yb-infinity/ddk-coder/README.md

 ## License

-This project is released under the **GNU General Public License v2.0** (as provided by GitHub), with the “or (at your option) any later version” clause, because `pfrenssen/coder` is licensed under GPL-2.0-or-later.
+This project is released under the **GNU General Public License v2.0** (as provided by GitHub), with the "or (at your option) any later version" clause, because `pfrenssen/coder` is licensed under GPL-2.0-or-later.

 In short:

 > This program is free software; you can redistribute it and/or modify
 > it under the terms of the GNU General Public License version 2
 > (or at your option) any later version.

 For more details, see the [LICENSE](./LICENSE) file in this repository or the [official GPL v2 text](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html).